+A non-AP MLD with dot11EHTEMLMROptionActivated equal to true shall indicate its EMLMR transition delay in the EMLMR Transition Delay subfield of the EML Capabilities subfield in the Common Info field of the Basic Multi-Link element carried in a (Re)Association Request frame that it transmits.
+The non-AP MLD may update its EMLMR transition delay by including the EMLMR Parameter Update field in an EML Operating Mode Notification frame.

+When the EMLMR Parameter Update field is present in an EML Operating Mode Notification frame transmitted by a non-AP MLD with dot11EHTEMLMROptionActivated equal to true, the EMLMR Link Bitmap subfield of the EML Control field shall contain a different value than the EMLMR Link Bitmap value contained in the most recent EML Operating Mode Notification frame successfully transmitted by the non-AP MLD.

-Within a TXOP initiated by an AP affiliated with AP MLD with an EMLMR STA affiliated with a non-AP MLD as the TXOP responder, the non-AP MLD shall switch to its per-link spatial stream capabilities defined by the EHT Capabilities element or the current operating mode (if different from the EHT Capabilities element) per (EHT) OM Control or Operating Mode Notification element after the time indicated in the EMLMR Transition Delay subfield of the EML Capabilities subfield in the Common Info field of the Basic Multi-Link element if any of the following conditions is met and this is defined as the end of the frame exchange sequence:
+Within a TXOP initiated by an AP affiliated with AP MLD with an EMLMR STA affiliated with a non-AP MLD as the TXOP responder, the non-AP MLD shall switch to its per-link spatial stream capabilities defined by the EHT Capabilities element or the current operating mode (if different from the EHT Capabilities element) per (EHT) OM Control or Operating Mode Notification element after the time indicated in the EMLMR Transition Delay subfield of the EML Capabilities subfield in the Common Info field of the Basic Multi-Link element or in the EMLMR Padding Delay subfield of the EMLMR Parameter Update field in the last successfully transmitted EML Operating Mode Notification frame if any of the following conditions is met and this is defined as the end of the frame exchange sequence:

 ……